-- 3.101 This annex provides two model tables designed to meet HM Treasury reporting requirements for exit packages and non-compulsory departures.
-These additional disclosures are required to strengthen accountability in the light of public and Parliamentary concern about the incidence and cost of these payments.
-Both tables are shown below. - 3.102 It is important that entries in tables 1 and 2 are consistent with related disclosures in (a) the Remuneration Report and (b) the Losses and Special Payments Note.
-Thus, where entries here relate to individuals listed in the Remuneration Report, there must be a separate disclosure in the Remuneration Report listing details of the individuals' severance payments (whether compulsory or voluntary).
-Similarly, the Losses Statements must be consistent with those listed here under "special non-contractual payments".
+- 3.161 This annex provides two model tables designed to meet HM Treasury reporting requirements for exit packages and non-compulsory departures. - 3.162 These additional disclosures are required to strengthen accountability in the light of public and Parliamentary concern about the incidence and cost of these payments.
+Both tables are shown at the end of the Annex. - 3.163 Tables 1 and 2 must be consistent with related disclosures in (a) the Remuneration Report and (b) the Losses and Special Payments Note. - 3.164 Where entries here relate to individuals listed in the Remuneration Report, there must be a separate disclosure in the Remuneration Report listing details of the individuals' severance payments (whether compulsory or voluntary). - 3.165 Similarly, the Losses Statements must be consistent with those listed here under "special non-contractual payments".
 In line with the consistency requirements stated above, comparative information should be included.